skrey/yellow-extensions/features/release/README.md

 ## How to package files

 The [update extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/update) checks if new extensions are available in the official repository, then downloads and updates necessary files.
 Your extension can become part of this update mechanism.
 Get a GitHub account and fork the official repository `datenstrom/yellow-extensions`.
-Please make sure your extension follows our coding/documentation standard.
+Please make sure your extension follows our coding and documentation standard.
 [See contributing guidelines](https://github.com/datenstrom/yellow-extensions/blob/master/CONTRIBUTING.md).

 ## How to create a release